Drive4ik/simple-tab-groups/README.md

 This extension may conflict with other programs similar in functionality.
 Conflicted addons:
  * Tab Open/Close Control
+ * OneTab
+ * Tiled Tab Groups
+ * Totally not Panorama (Tab Groups with tab hiding)
+ * Panorama Tab Groups
  * Panorama View (etc.)

 Open popup shortcut: `F8`.
-You can change this hotkey in addon options.
+[You can change this hotkey](https://support.mozilla.org/kb/manage-extension-shortcuts-firefox)

 Current list of functionality / development notes: